Skip to main content

 +

 Most new arena builds run 2–6 weeks on site once materials are staged, depending on size, site prep, and weather.
-Regrades and footing refreshes are typically completed in 3–7 days.
-Timelines are set by the independent builder you hire.
+Regrades and footing refreshes are typically 3–7 days.
+Timelines are set by the contractor you hire.

 What disciplines are arenas built for?